mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### Flex

-- The `Flex.gaps.NONE` property has been removed, to specify no gap simply omit the `gap` prop
+- The `Flex.gaps.NONE` property has been removed.
+To specify no gap simply omit the `gap` prop

 ### Dropdown